Why do dogs have black nails? This has been a perplexing question among dog owners over the years.

 When there is a lack of regular trimming of dog nails, some nails can overgrow and put pressure on the nail base when it is running or jumping.
 This will cause the nail to break at the base and lead to clotting of the blood due to nail trauma.

 Nail trauma can also happen when the dog is actively playing and it fractures a nail in the process.

 If nail trauma is left unchecked or untreated over a long period of time, it may result in lameness.

 Generally, long nails can cause additional trouble since they can curve back, digging into the footpad of the dog.
 This will make the skin tear and cause discomfort and infections that cause lameness.
 The dog may even refuse to have its nails trimmed due to excessive pain and sensitivity when the paws are touched.
 So ensure you regularly trim the nails on your dog to avert this crisis.

 Video of how to trim dark nails and clear nails

 See also: Best dog nail clippers for black nails

 So why do dogs have black nails?
-As we have discussed in this article, there are several causes of black nails in dogs but the main ones are genes and infections.
+There are several causes of black nails in dogs but the main ones are genes and infections.
 Some dog breeds are born with black nails while for others the nails turn black due to infections and nail trauma.
 Other reasons may include poor nutrition and allergens.
 If you notice a sudden or gradual change in the color of your dog’s nails, the best course of action is to call your vet for appropriate interventions or advice.
-However, it is also important that you learn how to groom your dog by trimming the nails because you intend to be together for a long time and is a way of creating a strong bond between the two of you.
+However, it is also important that you learn how to groom your dog by trimming the nails using because you intend to be together for a long time and create a strong bond between the two of you.